maitag/formula/README.md

 // change name of Formula
 x.name = "x";

-// bind Formulas as parameter to other Formula f.bind(["x" => x, "a" => a]);
+// bind Formulas as parameters to other Formula f.bind(["x" => x, "a" => a]);

 trace( f.toString(0) ); // 2.5*(sin(x-a)^2)